jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 <img src="https://i.imgur.com/MOiPdAA.png" width=150/>

+:thumbsup: Click on the thumbs up when your done.

 <hr>

-In the original design they were sitting next to eachother.
-The reason they are no longer doing that is because we did not include the parent `<section class="cards">` so let's add that to the App Component.
+In the original design the cards were sitting next to each other.

+The reason they are no longer doing so is because we did not include the parent `<section class="cards">` element.

+Let's add that to the App Component.

 ```js
 export default function App() {